NataliaKitaoka/coder-evolution/README.md

 # 5. Results
 <p>A blogpost on Medium with my main results can be read here: <br>
-[Do you need Computer Science formal degree to become an employed coder?]
 (https://natalia-ayumi-moura.medium.com/do-you-need-computer-science-formal-degree-to-become-an-employed-coder-1e847304e830)</p>

 <p>I hope you like it!</p>

 # 4. Licensing, Authors, Acknowledgments
 <p>I would like to thank to Stack Overflow for providing all of this important datasets about dev community and also for helping me answering all of the "How to..." questions.
-All the data sets can be donwloaded [here]
+All the data sets can be donwloaded here:
 (https://insights.stackoverflow.com/survey).</p>